keyestudio/KS0807-Keyestudio-STEM-Programming-DIY-Stone-Thrower-Learning-Kit/docs/Microbit/Basic_Courses.md

 #### 3.1.3 Step 3: Download code

-If your computer is Windows 10 and you have downloaded the APP MakeCode, what you will only have to do is to download the program to your Micro: Bit board.
+Generally, for systems with Windows 10 or higher using the MakeCode webpage to program, simply clicking the "Download" button will directly download the code program to the micro:bit board without any additional steps.

-If you are writing program through the website, following these steps:
+If you cannot directly download the code to the micro:bit board, please follow these steps:

-1. Click the ‘Download’ in the editor to download a "hex" file, which is a compact program format for Micro: Bit to read;
+1. Click the "Download" button in the editor.
+This will download a "hex" file, which is a format that the micro:bit board can read.
+2. After the hexadecimal file is downloaded, copy it to your micro:bit board just like you would copy a file to a USB drive.
-2. Copy the "hex" file to your board.
-For Windows, you can also click and select ‘Send to → MICROBIT(E:) ‘to copy the hex file to the Micro: Bit board.
+3. On Windows, you can also right-click on the "hex" file and select "Send to → MICROBIT" to copy the file to the micro:bit board.

 ![img](./media/m18.png)